seq-to-mind/coref_dial_summ/README.md

 ## Introduction
-One implementation of the paper "Coreference Dialogue Summarization".
+One implementation of the paper "Coreference-Aware Dialogue Summarization".

 ## Package Requirements
 1. Pytorch==1.7.1